datduong/tobii-eye-track-syndromic-faces/experiment/readme.md

 ## Instruction

-We first outline the data processing step, and then the steps to compare visual heat maps. **Note, please change your directory path accordingly.**
+We first outline the data processing step, and then the steps to compare visual heatmaps. **Note, please change your directory path accordingly.**

 ### Remove average heatmap (which focuses on mostly eyes/nose/mouth) from each image.